purple-toucan/PIC18-Sudoku-Project/Sudoku-v1.X/README.md

-# Microprocessors
+# Microprocessors - Sudoku Project
-Repository for Physics Year 3 microprocessors lab

-A simple assembly program for PIC18 microprocessor, that counts to 100, putting the current count value out onto PORTB

-Reads a table (message) from programme memory to data memory

-Initialises UART and writes a message (the table) to UART

-Initialises LCD and writes the message to the LCD
+Assembly project for PIC18 microprocessor, using an external 128x64 pixel Winstar WDG0151 GLCD and a 16 button keypad.